STS2017/ed/_texts/lilielbe.md

 ---
-layout: narrrative
+layout: narrative
-title: 'Man Into Woman, An Authentic Record of a Change of Sex'
+title: "MAN INTO WOMAN: An Authentic Record of a Change of Sex"
+author: none
 editor: Niels Hoyer
-source: 'E.P.
-Dutton & Co.
-Inc. (1933)'
+source: E. P. Dutton
+publication-date: 1933

 ---

 MAN INTO WOMAN

 An Authentic Record of a Change of Sex